Arimoro2020/Ice-Cream-Shop-Finder/README.md

 | /shops            | POST           | {name:, location:, image:, favFlav:} | {id:, name:, image:, favFlav:}       |
 | /shops/:id         | PATCH          | {reviews:}                           | {id:,name:,image:,favFlav:,reviews:} |

-1. What was the hardest part of your project?
-Why?

-2. Did you have to restructure your project in any way?
-How?

-3. How could you improve your project?

-4. What is something you would have done differently?

-5. What is the most exciting part of your project?

-6. What are you most proud of?

-7. What concepts made more sense for you after creating your project?

 <img src="./public/Home.png" alt="Home">
 <img src="./public/ShopDetail.png" alt="Shop Detail">